10 Ways to Lower Your Blood Pressure Naturally

 Beetroot lowers blood pressure because it promotes levels of nitric oxide in the blood.
 In a study at the University of Reading a shot of beetroot juice equivalent to 100 grams of beetroot (roughly two small beets) lowered blood pressure, and increased nitric oxide, in people with normal blood pressure within 24 hours.

-This has been confirmed by other studies including a recent trial in Ireland earlier this year in which the (diastolic) blood pressure of those with high blood pressure not on drugs dropped by 6 points with a daily shot of beetroot juice for 14 days.
+This has been confirmed by other studies including a recent trial in Ireland in 2022 which the (diastolic) blood pressure of those with high blood pressure not on drugs dropped by 6 points with a daily shot of beetroot juice for 14 days.

 The reason for this blood pressure lowering effect is that beetroot is exceptionally high in nitrates.
 These studies have shown that nitrates in beetroot juice has a dose dependent effect on blood pressure, as well as thinning the blood.